 How to Know If You Have Harm OCD

 OCD is a condition that can be diagnosed by a mental health professional.
 If you want a definitive answer then please consider doing a consultation with a therapist experienced in exposure and ritual prevention therapy (more on this below).
 However, there are some signs that increase the chances that you have OCD with harm obsessions.
 They include:

 - Prior history of obsessions, compulsions, or a prior OCD diagnosis (whether or not there were harm obsessions at that time)

 - Thoughts, images, or impulses of harming someone despite fervently wanting this not to happen

 - No prior history of violence

-- Repetitive anxious thinking about the likelihood of harming someone
+- Repetitive anxious thinking about the fears of hurting others

 - Taking steps to prevent harming someone that feel helpful but would be unlikely to work in real life if you really wanted to harm someone